 - Happens to Wayne Szalinski in Honey, I Shrunk the Kids.

-- The titular characters of The Producers wanted this to happen when they created Springtime for Hitler.
-The entire audience was on the verge of doing this right after the end of the opening number.
-Then Hitler started singing...
+- The titular characters of The Producers want this to happen when they stage the play Springtime for Hitler.
+And the entire audience is indeed on the verge of doing it right after the end of the opening number, which is a cheerful celebration of the Nazis overrunning Europe.
+Then "Hitler" himself appears on stage...

 - Happens to a lecturer on Mormonism in Around the World in Eighty Days.
 Thirty people show up, but after a few minutes Passepartout is the sole auditor—and then even he leaves.